Novo (company): Legal issues

+In September 2023, the law firm Motley Rice filed a lawsuit on behalf of a Pennsylvania woman who had been taking weight-loss drug Wegovy.
+The lawsuit alleges that the plaintiff experienced severe stomach cramping, vomiting, and nausea requiring hospitalization, and that Novo failed to adequately warn patients about the risk of gastroparesis.

 In February 2024, the United States Judicial Panel on Multidistrict Litigation ordered that 55 lawsuits pending in federal courts be consolidated into a multidistrict litigation.
-The majority of the cases were against Novo Nordisk, but some were brought against Eli Lilly.
+The majority of the cases were against Novo, but some were brought against Eli Lilly.
 As of August 2024 there were 235 active Ozempic lawsuits.
+Following the consolidation, the court appointed a plaintiffs' leadership committee to coordinate the litigation, which included attorneys from the law firms Susen Law Group, Motley Rice, Levin Papantonio, Morgan & Morgan, Pogust Goodhead, and Johnson Becker.

-In 2024 Novo Nordisk drug pricing in the US has been a target of lawmakers, including Senator Bernie Sanders and the Senate committee Health, Education, Labor and Pensions (HELP).
-The committee investigation found Novo Nordisk's drug Ozempic priced for $969 per month in the US, compared to $155 in Canada and $59 in Germany.
+In 2024 Novo drug pricing in the US has been a target of lawmakers, including Senator Bernie Sanders and the Senate committee Health, Education, Labor and Pensions (HELP).
+The committee investigation found Novo's drug Ozempic priced for $969 per month in the US, compared to $155 in Canada and $59 in Germany.
 Its weight-loss drug Wegovy is priced for $1,349 per month in the US compared to $140 in Germany and $92 in the UK.
 In July 2024, US President Joe Biden joined Sanders in stating "Novo Nordisk and Eli Lilly must stop ripping off Americans with high drug prices."

-In September 2024, CEO Lars Fruergaard Jørgensen was summoned to testify to the US Senate Health, Education, Labor and Pensions Committee at a hearing in Washington DC.
-During the hearing Senator Bernie Sanders told the Novo Nordisk CEO, "Stop Ripping Us Off."
+In September 2024, Lars Fruergaard Jørgensen, CEO at the time was summoned to testify to the US Senate Health, Education, Labor and Pensions Committee at a hearing in Washington DC.
+During the hearing Senator Sanders reiterated his issues with the pricing of weight loss drug.

 In 2025, the Irish Health Products Regulatory Authority identified several non-compliances relating to advertising rules in educational and training materials in 2021 and 2022.
 A May 2021 teaching guide did not feature statements on adverse reactions, precautions and contraindications, while materials in November 2021 and April 2022 were unbalanced and promotional in nature, and consideration was not given to the appropriateness of hiring a trainer to carry out consultations with patients during a pilot training course.